tikv/rfcs/text/2019-01-08-pd-simulator.md

 real TiKV cluster's behavior, for each tick, it will execute some Raft logic, such as leader election, Region split, on a shared `raftEngine` if needed and execute the events predefined in the case.
-Besides, after receiving the PD's response, it will convert it to the task, and put it into a task list of a node.
+Besides, after receiving the PD's response, it will convert this response to the task, and put this task into a task list of a node.
 For each tick, it will run these tasks to execute some Raft commands on the shared `raftEngine`.